 Male Facial Aesthetic Surgery

 Cosmetic surgery of the male face can be a very exciting prospect, addressing concerns that may hinder a man’s confidence, feelings of attractiveness, and ongoing vitality in a youth-oriented world.
 Changes that occur from stress, aging, or long term sun exposure may seem more prominent after relationship or career shifts, and the improvements from aesthetic surgery can enhance one’s sense of well-being.
-I believe that the results should be subtle, unless otherwise specified by the patient.
+Dr. Shapiro believes that the results should be subtle, unless otherwise specified by the patient.

 In patients that desire a more youthful appearance, it is best to divide the face into thirds for discussion purposes.
 The forehead or brow consists of the upper third of the face, and this area is intimately tied to the upper eyelids.
 Deep furrows between the eyebrows, deep lines across the brow, or sagging eyebrows, contribute to looking angry or fatigued.
 A brow lift addresses these changes by softening the muscles that cause these wrinkles, and placing the eyebrows to a normal position and shape.

 By elevating the lateral brow area, some of the hanging skin over the outer upper eyelids is elevated, often helping the eyes appear less tired.
 A man’s hairline is always a primary concern when discussing a brow lift, and should remain unaltered if possible.

 Dr. Shapiro, a Scottsdale plastic surgeon, performs the minimal incision endoscopic technique most commonly and occasionally performs a coronal brow lift in patients with very deep wrinkles, or thick, heavy skin.
 A brow lift can be performed alone, or combined with other facial procedures such as a face lift or eyelid surgery.